fastly/compute-js-opentelemetry/examples/basic-example/README.md

 and then finally adds an event at the end of the context.
 After exiting the context, the application ends the span, causing the tracer to queue the trace to the backend.

-As **FastlyJsInstrumentation** is active, OpenTelemetry will also automatically create spans to trace the following events:
+As **FastlyComputeJsInstrumentation** is active, OpenTelemetry will also automatically create spans to trace the following events:

 * `fetchevent` - traces the lifetime of the FetchEvent, from the time it is first passed in